GeorgiCodes/posts/go.md

 ![](images/call_stack_2.png)

 ##### By using a pointer we have achieved two things:
-1. Reduced the sized of the stack on the call to `f1`
+1. Reduced the size of the stack on the call to `f1`
 2. Changed the value that the pointer points to; the `names` variable in `main`.

-**NOTE:** Pointer variables in Go are the size of one [machine word](http://en.wikipedia.org/wiki/Word_(computer_architecture)).
+**NOTE:** Pointer variables are the size of one [machine word](http://en.wikipedia.org/wiki/Word_(computer_architecture)).
 On a machine using a 64bit architecture, the size of a word will be 8 bytes.
 On a 32bit architecture it is 4 bytes.

 ### Summary
 This has been a brief introduction into arrays internals and pass by value in Go!
 We have seen that arrays in Go are contiguous in memory where the length forms part of its type.
 We also saw two examples of pass by value.
-In the first example, we pass an array as an argument and see we are actually passing a copy of that array to the function.
-In the second example, we learnt that when we wanted to share the array with a function, we could pass the address of the array and create a pointer variable so that the function could then modify the original array.
+In the first example, we pass the value of the array and see we are actually passing a copy of the array.
+In the second example, we pass the address of the array and see we are now sharing the array.
+To pass the address we must declare a pointer variable, and through the pointer variable the function can modify the shared array.

 If you want to get more involved in the Go community then come and join the [Gophers Slack group](http://blog.gopheracademy.com/gophers-slack-community/)!